ArunHussain/neural_network/README.md

 * Calculate the deltas of the hidden layer
 * Adjust the weights and bias of the hidden layer

-The formula for calculating the weights and deltas of the output layer is:
+The formula for calculating the deltas of the connections from the hidden to output layer is:
 *&delta;W<sub>ij</sub><sup>HO</sup> = (lr * E * (O * (1-O))) .
 H<sup>T</sup>*

-The formula for calculating the weights and deltas of the hidden layer is:
+The formula for calculating the deltas of the connections from the input to hidden layer is:
 *&delta;W<sub>ij</sub><sup>IH</sup> = (lr * HE * (H * (1-H))) .
 I<sup>T</sup>*

 *&delta;W<sub>ij</sub><sup>HO</sup> is the change in the weights of the connections from the hidden to output layer*
-*&delta;W<sub>ij</sub><sup>IH</sup> us tge change in the weights of the connections from the input to the hidden layer*
+*&delta;W<sub>ij</sub><sup>IH</sup> is the change in the weights of the connections from the input to the hidden layer*
 *lr is the learning rate*
 *E is the errors of the output layer*
 *HE is the errors of the hidden layer*